beetle-cat-100-logo

 Beetle Cat History

-The Beetle Cat was named after the Beetle family of New Bedford, MA who originally designed and built the small 12 foot gaff rigged wooden sailboat for their children in 1921.
+The Beetle Cat boat was named after the Beetle family of New Bedford, MA who originally designed and built the small 12 foot gaff rigged wooden sailboat for their children in 1921.
 Famous for their Beetle Whaleboats, they used some of the same mass production techniques that enabled them to build quality whaleboats in record times.
-With interest growing in the Beetle Cat, and the demise of the whaling industry, the Beetles shifted production to the Beetle Cat boat.
+With interest growing in the small catboat, and the demise of the whaling industry, the Beetle family shifted production to the Beetle Cat boat.

 Time Line